 Limits are selected by the department at the time a PCard Application is completed.
-Those limits are then approved by the Dean, Director, or Department Chair when the application is signed.
+Those limits are then approved by the Dean, Director, or Department Head when they approve the Application.

 Careful consideration should be taken when choosing card limits.
 Limits should be as low as possible but adequate for a cardholder’s purchasing needs.
 To limit risk, both the single and cycle limits should be as low as possible.